tashaxanavsem82/team-sync-tasks/CONTRIBUTING.md

 - Ensure that your tests are documented where necessary.

 ## Issues
-If you find any issues or bugs, feel free to submit them in the Issues section of the repository.
+If you find any issues or bugs, please provide a clear description and steps to reproduce in the Issues section of the repository.
+Feel free to label the issue based on its severity.

 Thank you for contributing!